essif-lab/framework/docs/terms/knowledge.md

 typeid: knowledge
 stage: draft
 hoverText: "Knowledge: The (intangible) sum of what is known by a specific Party, as well as the familiarity, awareness or understanding of someone or something by that Party."
+glossaryText: "The (intangible) sum of what is known by a specific %Party%, as well as the familiarity, awareness or understanding of someone or something by that %Party%."
 ---

 ### Short Description